programmfabrik/fylr-gitbook/for-administrators/tools/json-importer/examples/README.md

 * Masks should not be used for importing, since values might be ignored if they are not enabled in the mask
     * Always use `"_mask": "_all_fields"` so that all fields are imported without any limitations

+{% hint style="info" %}
-*Tip*: The easiest way to see how a payload is formatted, is to capture the POST/PUT request that is sent by the frontend when a basetype or object is saved.
+The easiest way to see how a payload is formatted, is to capture the POST/PUT request that is sent by the frontend when a basetype or object is saved.
 In a browser, open the developer console and find the network tab to see the requests.

-Save an object and find the request that is performed.
-In the body of the post request contains an object JSON represantation, which has exactly the same structure as the objects in the payloads that are used here.
+Save an object in the editor in the frontend, and find the request that is performed.
+The body of the post request contains an object JSON represantation, which has exactly the same structure as the objects in the payloads that are used here.
+{% endhint %}

 ### Using lookups instead of IDs